httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

     2. Set the cookie's expiry-time to the latest representable date.

-6. If the cookie-attribute-list contains an attribute with an attribute-name of "Domain":
+7. If the cookie-attribute-list contains an attribute with an attribute-name of "Domain":

-    1. Let the domain-attribute be the attribute-value of the last attribute in the cookie-attribute-list with an attribute-name of "Domain".
+    1. Let the domain-attribute be the attribute-value of the last attribute in the cookie-attribute-list with both an attribute-name of "Domain" and an attribute-value whose length is no more than 1024 octets.

     Otherwise:

     1. Let the domain-attribute be the empty string.

-7. If the user agent is configured to reject "public suffixes" and the domain-attribute is a public suffix:
+8. If the user agent is configured to reject "public suffixes" and the domain-attribute is a public suffix:

     1. If the domain-attribute is identical to the canonicalized